 How can I make a donation to the Skatepark and support the children who attend the workshops and facility?

 For local Indian donations, please visit The Living Grace Foundation Trust Trust website to make a donation.
 International donors please email us at firstname.lastname@example.org so we can direct you to the appropriate foreign non-profit organization.

 Is the Desert Dolphin Skatepark and The Living Grace Foundation the same entity?

 The Living Grace Foundation was formed upon the success of constructing Rajasthan’s first ever Skatepark built in a remote village in Rajasthan which now runs as a community skatepark impacting over 5,000 kids from surrounding villages.
-When we saw the impact our skatepark and skateboarding was having on the local community we knew we had to ensure the change continued long after the fruition of the skatepark.
+Upon seeing the impact the skatepark and skateboarding was having on the local community the filmmakers knew they had to ensure the change continued long after the fruition of the skatepark.
 And that’s how the germ of The Living Grace Foundation came into existence.

 What type of non profit programs, activities and facilities does the Living Grace Foundation support?

 TLGF believes that Art and Sports are powerful tools to educate and empower.
-The skatepark is where we found the children in their most free, open and creative self.
-We didn’t need to coax them to turn up here.
-This is the place they are at before school, after school, on a holiday, on a festival or during breaks from their time at the farms.
-We aim to introduce them to the power of peer learning and collective knowledge, and skateboarding has already laid a very strong foundation for us.
-Currently at a very nascent stage of design, the larger vision is to have a school that teaches through play and uses art as an integral part of learning all subjects.
+The skatepark is where children are found in their most free, open and creative self.
+They’re not coax to turn up.
+The skatepark is a place they are at before school, after school, on a holiday, on a festival or during breaks from their time at the farms.
+The TLGF aims to introduce them to the power of peer learning and collective knowledge, and skateboarding has already laid a very strong foundation for this.
+Programs currently in place include volunteer and visiting coaches, art workshops, and screenings.
+The larger vision is to have a school that teaches through play and uses art as an integral part of learning all subjects.